less0/heic-convert/README.md

 | `DOTNET_WatchDirectory` | The directory the application watches at.
 Effectively defaults to `"/app/in"`. |
 | `DOTNET_OutDirectory` | The directory the merged PDFs are written to.
 Effectively defaults to `"/app/out"` |
 | `DOTNET_ErrorDirectory` | The directory, erroneous PDFs are written to.
 Effectively defaults to `"/app/error"` |

+# Known limitations

+- At the moment *duplexify* might struggle on files being added simultanously, this might result in unexpected results, make sure files are added one after another